A study on tuning parameter selection for the high-dimensional lasso: Abstract

 \section{Abstract}

-In high-dimensional estimation, analysts are faced with more parameters $p$ than available observations $n$, and asymptotic analysis of performance allows the ratio $p/n\rightarrow \infty$.
-This situation makes regularization both necessary and desirable in order for estimators to possess theoretical guarantees.
-However, the amount of regularization, often determined by one or more tuning parameters, is integral to achieving good performance.
-In practice, choosing the tuning parameter is done through resampling methods (e.g.\ cross-validation), generalized information criteria, or reformulating the optimization problem (e.g.\ square-root lasso or scaled sparse regression).
-Each of these techniques comes with varying levels of theoretical guarantee for the low- or high-dimensional regimes.
-However, there are some notable deficiencies in the literature.
-The theory, and sometimes practice, of many methods relies on either the knowledge or estimation of the variance parameter, which is difficult to estimate in high dimensions.
-In this paper, we provide theoretical intuition suggesting that some previously proposed approaches based on information criteria work poorly in high dimensions.
-We introduce a suite of new risk estimators leveraging the burgeoning literature on high-dimensional variance estimation.
-Finally, we compare our proposal to many existing methods for choosing the tuning parameters for lasso regression by providing an extensive simulation to examine their finite sample performance.
-We find that our new estimators perform quite well, often better than the existing approaches across a wide range of simulation conditions and evaluation criteria.
+High-dimensional predictive models, those with more measurements than observations, require regularization to be well defined, perform well empirically, and possess theoretical guarantees.
+The amount of regularization, often determined by tuning parameters, is integral to achieving good performance.
+One can choose the tuning parameter in a variety of ways, such as through resampling methods or generalized information criteria.
+However, the theory supporting many regularized procedures relies on an estimate for the variance parameter, which is complicated in high dimensions.
+We develop a suite of information criteria for choosing the tuning parameter in lasso regression by leveraging the literature on high-dimensional variance estimation.
+We derive intuition showing that existing information-theoretic approaches work poorly in this setting.
+We compare our risk estimators to existing methods with an extensive simulation and derive some theoretical justification.
+We find that our new estimators perform well across a wide range of simulation conditions and evaluation criteria.

-{\bf Keywords:} Model selection; tuning parameter selection; prediction; variance estimation
+\textbf{Keywords:} Model selection; tuning parameter selection; prediction; variance estimation